splunk/public-o11y-docs/get-started/admin-onboarding/phase2/phase2-rollout-plan.rst

 #.
 Identify initial metric, trace and log integrations and enabling them in the Splunk Observability Cloud
 #.
 Identify a naming convention for the deployment environments for Splunk Application Performance Monitoring
 #.
-Establish a consistent set of best practices on the use of Splunks (auto) instrumentation libraries in your developer best practices.
+Establish a consistent set of best practices on the use of Splunk (auto) instrumentation libraries in your developer best practices.

 .. _enable_integrations:

 Identify and enable initial metric, trace and log integrations
 ------------------------------------------------------------------

 Identify application tools that are used as part of services that the pilot team supports, such as database, message bus, and so on.
 Verify that the development languages used are supported by the OTel community.
-For details, see :ref:`https://opentelemetry.io/docs/instrumentation/`.
+For details, see https://opentelemetry.io/docs/instrumentation/.

 Clearly define a list of libraries required to support applications and those that are supported by OpenTelemetry to determine which applications require auto or manual instrumentation.
-For a list of languages supported by OpenTelemetry, see :ref:`https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md`
+For a list of languages supported by OpenTelemetry, see https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md

 Here are some recommendations to build your development pipeline:
 * Utilize the OTel zero configuration client(s) on the hosts or Kubernetes.
-For details, see :ref:`https://docs.splunk.com/Observability/gdi/opentelemetry/zero-config.html`.
+For details, see https://docs.splunk.com/Observability/gdi/opentelemetry/zero-config.html.
 * Utilize the OTel auto instrumentation to the containers or virtual machines.
-For details, see :ref:`https://docs.splunk.com/Observability/apm/set-up-apm/apm-gdi.html#instrument-your-applications-and-services-to-get-spans-into-splunk-apm`.
+For details, see https://docs.splunk.com/Observability/apm/set-up-apm/apm-gdi.html#instrument-your-applications-and-services-to-get-spans-into-splunk-apm.
 * Identify the proper environment variables according to specific use cases.
 * Each development language has its own settings, for example Java, Node.js, and .NET.
-    * For Java information, see :ref:`https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html#configure-the-java-agent-for-splunk-observability-cloud`.
+     * For Java information, see https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html#configure-the-java-agent-for-splunk-observability-cloud.
-    * For Node.js information, see :ref:`https://docs.splunk.com/Observability/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.html#install-the-splunk-distribution-of-opentelemetry-js-manually`.
+     * For Node.js information, see https://docs.splunk.com/Observability/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.html#install-the-splunk-distribution-of-opentelemetry-js-manually.
-    * For .NET information, see :ref:`https://docs.splunk.com/Observability/gdi/get-data-in/application/dotnet/instrumentation/instrument-dotnet-application.html#instrument-a-net-application-for-splunk-observability-cloud`.
+     * For .NET information, see https://docs.splunk.com/Observability/gdi/get-data-in/application/dotnet/instrumentation/instrument-dotnet-application.html#instrument-a-net-application-for-splunk-observability-cloud.

 Identify a naming convention for the deployment environments